xiv3r/bypass-anti-tethering/README.md

 # Flush all rules in the filter table
 iptables -F

-# Flush all rules in the nat table
-iptables -t nat -F

 # Flush all rules in the mangle table
 iptables -t mangle -F